 The Monster at 3am – Anxiety and Sleeplessness

-Ok it may not be at 2am, it may be 3am, or 11pm (if you’re a child).
+Ok, it may not be at 2am, it may be 3am, or 11pm (if you’re a child).
 If you have never been visited at night, you are so blessed.
 But if you are like the majority of Australians and have woken in the middle of the night, because you are anxious about something or everything- read on.

 So, what is this monster that continues to revisit?
 It’s not just waking up and not being able to sleep.
-This is annoying, may leave you tired, and cranky but usually it’s a one off, and manageable.
+This is annoying, may leave you tired, and cranky but usually it’s a one-off, and manageable.

 However, I’m talking about Anxiety.
 Worry.
 Fear.
 That emotion that over activates our brain at exactly the time we should be sleeping.
-Instead, our minds and brains go into overdrive and starts reliving that conversation with your work colleague/ boss/ spouse that you had today: Did I offend them.
+Instead, our minds and brains go into overdrive and start reliving that conversation with your work colleague/ boss/ spouse that you had today: Did I offend them.
 Did they take what I said the wrong way?
 OR worrying about kids/jobs/friends.

 All our past mistakes and future catastrophes make further sleep virtually impossible.
 And as sleep becomes further from our grasp those mistakes and catastrophes become Tsunamis.
 This is what people dread- You just know you are going to wake up, in the early morning hours alone with these troublesome thoughts.
 It is and can be awful.
 So awful that you begin to dread the next night and following nights, as the pattern continues to repeat.